 RESP – Registered Education Savings Plan

 A RESP (Registered Education Savings Plan) is a government-registered account that helps Canadian families save for their children’s post-secondary education efficiently.
 Contributions grow tax-deferred, and the government adds grants to accelerate growth.
-At Whealth, we guide families in creating customized RESP strategies that maximize savings and access government incentives.
+This platform provides resources to help families understand how to use RESP options to grow savings and access government incentives.

 What Is a RESP?